ryanrouleau/song-serve/README.md

 node app.js <spotify client id> <spotify client secret> <optional --verbose || -v>
 ```

-Spotify credentials are for getting extra metadata and album/artist art from Spotify's API.
+Spotify credentials are used to gather extra metadata and album/artist art from Spotify's API.
 To get these keys, navgate to [developer.spotify.com](https://developer.spotify.com/) and create a new or use an exisisting application.

-By default, the music player will open automatically in your default browser.
+By default, the Vue.js music player and API are served at http://localhost:3000 and http://localhost:3000/api/ respectively.

 ## API Documentation ##
 ### !!API docs are currently outdated!! ###